La Bombonera

-The stadium is owned by Boca Juniors, one of Argentina's top football clubs.
-The unusual shape of the stadium has led to it having excellent acoustics and the Boca support being nicknamed "La Doce".
-The pitch at La Bombonera is the minimum size required under FIFA regulations – 105m × 68m.
+La Bombonera ([la βomboˈneɾa]; lit.
+'The Chocolate Box', named after its resemblance to a chocolate box, per Viktor Sulčič), officially known as Estadio Alberto José Armando ([esˈtaðjo alˈβeɾto xoˈse aɾˈmando]; lit.
+'Alberto José Armando Stadium', named after Alberto Armando), is an association football stadium located in Buenos Aires, Argentina.
+Located in the La Boca neighbourhood, it is the home of Boca Juniors.

-The stadium is widely regarded as one of the most emblematic stadiums of the world, and has been declared of public interest by the Government of Buenos Aires autonomous city.
+The stadium is widely regarded as one of the most iconic stadiums in the world due to its design, the club's history, intense atmosphere and has been host to many noteworthy players in football, such as Diego Maradona, Lionel Messi, Alfredo Di Stéfano, Pelé and more.
+It has been declared of public interest by the government of Buenos Aires, the autonomous capital city.
+The stadium is also used as a concert venue.

-The stadium, as well as being the home of Boca Juniors, who have over 16 million fans (the highest in Argentina), is also used as a concert venue.
 Past performers at La Bombonera have included Lenny Kravitz, Elton John, James Blunt, the Bee Gees, and the Backstreet Boys.

+The unusual shape of the stadium has led to it having excellent acoustics and the Boca support being nicknamed La Doce.

 History

 Background

 In 1921, following several years of financial difficulties and lack of funds, Boca Juniors put out a fundraising drive to raise money for their next stadium.
 The drive was successful, with Boca raising enough money to initially rent, then buy, a new stadium.
 The land they chose, which would become La Bombonera, was owned by Ferro Carril del Sud, which was originally used as a shunting yard, giving them a home for the foreseeable future.
-The land was also close to railway lines which led out of the city.
+The land was also close to railway lines that led out of the city.

-Previous to La Bombonera, Boca Juniors had used several locations before settling on their current ground on Brandsen.
+Prior to La Bombonera, Boca Juniors had used several locations before settling on their current ground on Brandsen.
 The club's first ground had been located in Dársena Sur of the old Buenos Aires port (currently Puerto Madero) and Isla Demarchi before moving to Brandsen and Del Crucero (currently Del Valle Iberlucea) streets in 1924.
 The club built a stadium there.
-This would be used as their home venue until the construction of La Bombonera at the same location.
+This would be their home venue until the construction of La Bombonera at the same location.

 In 1931, Boca Juniors' steering committee (led by president Ruperto Molfino) acquired the lands from the Municipality of Buenos Aires for A$ 2,200,000.
-Three years later the club published a call for tenders to built its new stadium.
-The project was finally granted to the Delpini-Sulcic-Bes architectural office. which would be also design the Abasto Shopping in the 1990s.
+Three years later, the club published a call for tenders to build its new stadium.
+The project was finally granted to the Delpini-Sulcic-Bes architectural office, which would also design Abasto Shopping in the 1990s.

 The old stadium (still with wooden grandstands) was used for the last time on April 10, 1938, before being demolished to build the new stadium at the same location.
-While La Bombonera was under construction, Boca Juniors played their home games at Ferro Carril Oeste stadium.
+While La Bombonera was under construction, Boca Juniors played their home games at the Ferro Carril Oeste stadium.